esmdsuhail/IDC-21-Days-SQL-Challenge-/Day_01/My learnings/readme.md

 ## 🎯 Challenge

-Question:
-List all unique hospital services available in the hospital.
+-Question: List all unique hospital services available in the hospital.

 ---

 ## 💡 Thought Process

-We need to find all distinct services — meaning no duplicates should appear in the results.
+-We need to find all distinct services — meaning no duplicates should appear in the results.
-The column service (inside the table services_weekly) stores the hospital service names.
+-The column service (inside the table services_weekly) stores the hospital service names.
-To remove duplicates, we use the DISTINCT keyword with the SELECT statement.
+-To remove duplicates, we use the DISTINCT keyword with the SELECT statement.

 ``` DISTINCT service
 FROM services_weekly;```